top of page

 Research Corner

-Kasamahan is accepting Filipino/a/x research and scholarships to support on our website.
-Just send us your flyer through our contact form, email or link to participate, and please specify the deadline for participating.
+Kasamahan supports Filipino/a/x research and scholarships.
+Send us your flyer through our contact form, email or link to participate, and the deadline for participating.

-If you are the owner of any work or information shared and would like it removed, you may also let us know.
+If you are the owner of any work and would like this removed, please let us know.

 Open Research